 David has had a variety of life experiences, which he loves to share with his readers.

-There are three versions of the Payday board game.
-Each one offers something different, so this review will cover each of the following versions:
+There are multiple versions of the Pay Day board game.
+Each offers something different.
+Some of these versions are:

 - The 1970s version of the game.
 The first version of the popular board game.